synthread/Klippventurer/README.md

 #Part 2 - Installing Klipper and establishing a link to your host
 ##Note - FLASH YOUR HOST BOARD BEFORE DOING THIS.
 I recommend Fluidd Pi. https://github.com/fluidd-core/FluiddPI

-##You will need:
+## You will need:

-+A flashed host board (probably a Raspberry Pi Model 2, 3, or 4) (If you go the route of attempting to use an unmodified board, open an issue if you need assistance, +I'll update the guide if you're successful)
++ A flashed host board (probably a Raspberry Pi Model 2, 3, or 4) (If you go the route of attempting to use an unmodified board, open an issue if you need assistance, + I'll update the guide if you're successful)
-+some wire
++ some wire
-+female Dupont pins, 2.54mm pitch, and 2 JST XH 4 pin female connectors +Optional - 2 single pin female Dupont header connectors for powering the Pi internally +a crimping tool for said pins
++ female Dupont pins, 2.54mm pitch, and 2 JST XH 4 pin female connectors
++ Optional - 2 single pin female Dupont header connectors for powering the Pi internally
++ a crimping tool for said pins
-+wire strippers will be helpful but you could use scissors, pliers, nail clippers, a knife, a lighter, etc.
++ wire strippers will be helpful but you could use scissors, pliers, nail clippers, a knife, a lighter, etc.
-+a 24 volt input capable buck converter set to 5.1 volts output +an ST-Link V2 programmer (optional, can be helpful) +STM32CubeProgrammer installed on your computer (or an alternative if you prefer)
++ a 24 volt input capable buck converter set to 5.1 volts output
++ an ST-Link V2 programmer (optional, can be helpful)
++ STM32CubeProgrammer installed on your computer (or an alternative if you prefer)

 Step 0: Locate the BOOT0 and 3.3v pins on your mainboard as indicated in the diagram (ADV-VOX-Pin-Mod.png) solder a wire across these two pins or carefully bridge the two with tweezers when the guide says to